 Students should use the academic advising resources in their major department and/or college for specific academic advising about their major.
 First-year students with no major preference can declare one of three exploratory categories: Humanities and Letters, Social and Behavioral Sciences, or Science and Engineering for their first three fall/spring terms.
 Exploratory students are advised by staff in the Academic Advising Center.
 Students considering a change of major should contact an academic adviser in the major(s) they are considering.
 Pre-Health and Pre-Law may also wish to consult advisors in the Academic Advising Center.

-Integrated Student Information System (ISIS)
+Integrated Student Information System (ONE.UF)

 Reading and Writing Center